-King’s Cross may best be known for King’s Cross and St Pancras stations, but there is much more to the area than trains and platforms.
-Regeneration in the 1990s has seen the area flourish.
-The bars and pubs range from traditional to achingly hip, and the restaurants feature everything from British to Ethiopian cuisine.
+King’s Cross might be best known for King’s Cross and St Pancras stations (plus Harry Potter’s Platform 9¾), but there is much more to the area than travel and train timetables.
+Recent regeneration has made the area flourish.
+Bars and pubs in and around King’s Cross range from traditional to achingly hip, and the restaurants feature everything from British to Ethiopian cuisine.

 Bars in King’s Cross

-Eating and drinking in King’s Cross
+Restaurants in King’s Cross

-King’s Cross
+Pubs in King’s Cross

 Hotels in King’s Cross